Grod30/CrAtv-Java/README.md

 # CrAtv-Java
 ## Still Under Development
-This library is for intended to ease up the communication with the ATV RestAPI of the Ministerio de Hacienda de Costa Rica so this way you can send and recieve data with it.
+This library is intended to ease up the communication with the ATV RestAPI of the Ministerio de Hacienda de Costa Rica so this way you can send and recieve data with it.

 # Features
 - All the costarican people by name or Id using the TSE's [database](https://www.tse.go.cr/zip/padron/padron_completo.zip)